matuzalemmuller/tcc-engtelecom/k8s-deployment/README.md

 ---
 ### Create S3 bucket using radosgw

-Access the rook toolbox pod and install the s3cmd client to manage data in the Rook Object Store:
+Access the rook toolbox pod and install the s3cmd client to manage data in the Rook Object Store (you can also simply deploy a `s3cmd` container such as [this one](https://hub.docker.com/r/garland/docker-s3cmd/)):
 ```
 kubectl -n rook-ceph exec -it rook-tools-XXX bash
 yum --assumeyes install s3cmd